VOC & particle emissions from 3D printers

 - CBS Chicago (TV interview) – February 24, 2016

 In 2016, we continued to conduct periodic VOC and UFP emissions testing of several other printers and filament combinations.
+Most of this work was funded by Aleph Objects.
 Results are provided in the individual reports below:

 - Lulzbot Mini + NinjaFlex Semi-Tranparent